Rowan University Safe Zones

 What happens at the Safe Zone Seminar?

-The student Safe Zone seminars are specifically designed to be interactive and allow students to not only be presented with information about the GLBT community, but also reflect on their own ideas, beliefs, and bias.
+The student Safe Zone seminars are specifically designed to be interactive and allow students to not only be presented with information about the LGBT community, but also reflect on their own ideas, beliefs, and bias.